sack2116/customer_banking/README.md

 ## Usage

-To run the order system, execute the following command in your terminal:
+To run the Banking System, execute the following command in your terminal:
 ```sh
 python customer_banking.py
 ```
-1.Run the customer_banking.py file to start the program 2.Follow the prompts to enter the initial balance, interest rate, and number of months for both savings and CD accounts.
+1. Run the customer_banking.py file to start the program
+2. Follow the prompts to enter the initial balance, interest rate, and number of months for both savings and CD accounts.
-3.The program will calculate and display the interest earned and the updated account balances.
+3. The program will calculate and display the interest earned and the updated account balances.

 ## Code Structure